Unit 20 - Sentinel downloader¶

 i.sentinel.download map=jena_boundary producttype=S2MSI2A settings=sentinel.txt \

-start=2021-04-01 end=2021-10-01 area_relation=Contains clouds=10 \
+start=2025-04-01 end=2025-10-01 area_relation=Contains clouds=10 \

-limit=1 output=geodata/sentinel/2021
+limit=1 output=geodata/sentinel/2025

 Note

-Import data
+Import data¶

-Data will be imported into the GRASS location by means of the i.sentinel.import tool.
+Data will be imported into the GRASS project by means of the i.sentinel.import tool.
 The command will import all Sentinel bands from input directory recursively.
 Before importing data let’s check content of the input directory by -p flag.
 The import procedure will be limited to the 4th and 8th bands in 10m spatial resolution by pattern option.

 i.sentinel.import -p input=geodata/sentinel/2019 pattern="20190626T102031_B0[4|8]_10m"